jondjones/optimizely-opal-tool/README.md

-# Bonuly Point Calculator
+# Simple Opal Example

-A simple Optimizely Opal tool that returns the name "Jon".
+A simple Optimizely Opal tool that returns the text "Opal Example".
 This tool is designed to be hosted on Netlify and integrated with Optimizely Opal.

 ## Features

-- Simple Opal tool that returns `{ name: "Jon" }`
+- Simple Opal tool that returns `{ name: "Opal Example" }`
 - Compatible with Optimizely Opal Tools SDK
 - Ready for Netlify deployment
 - Health check endpoint included